 Board directors today face a variety of challenges.
 Whether it is a case of corruption or the increasing threat of cybercriminals, their performance in dealing with these issues is the subject of considerable attention, explained The Huffington Post (Jan.
 25, Loeb).
 Investors, consumers and NGOs alike are looking to boards for accountability in terms of company performance.
 Yet, a recent study found that public trust in boards of directors is lower than that of CEOs.
 A mere 44 per cent of survey participants claimed to have trust in a company's board—five per cent less than trust in CEOs.
 Influential constituencies are demanding that boards perform at exceptional levels while maintaining distinct independence from company executives.

-That some directors do themselves no favours (through poor behaviour, malfeasance and demonstrations of hubris) is self-evident.
+That some directors do themselves no favours (through poor behaviour, malfeasance, hubris and failing to complete actions, for example) is self-evident.
 But all is not lost.
-The commentary includes several recommendations to enhance trust levels including scheduling meaningful evaluations, imposing term limits and ensuring independence of thought.
-Although not explicitly stated, high performing boards also reach agreement on the company's core purpose, the strategy to be pursued to achieve said purpose, and the values that will underpin behaviour standards, decision, and everything the company does and stands for.
+High levels of performance are possible—if all of the directors commit to working together (both as a board and with management) and reach agreement on the company's core purpose; the strategy to be pursued to achieve the agreed purpose; how performance will be measured; and the values that will underpin behaviour standards, decisions, and everything the company does and stands for.

-Perhaps if more boards embraced these recommendations and worked with the company's best interests to the fore, the trust problem that generates so much tension (not to mention column inches) would gradually become a thing of the past.
+Perhaps if more boards embraced this mindset (working together), with the company's best interests to the fore, the trust problem that generates so much tension (not to mention column inches) would gradually become a thing of the past.
 Is this expectation worth striving for, or do you think it is too ambitious?

 Thoughts on corporate governance, strategy and boardcraft; our place in the world; and other topics that catch my attention.